Ryu (Street Fighter): Animation

 In Street Fighter II: The Animated Movie, Ryu is the central character.
 After Ryu defeats and scars Sagat in the film's opening, Bison commands a worldwide manhunt for him.
 Ryu's ability to travel and suppress power makes him untraceable to Bison's monitors.
 He encounters fighters like Fei-Long and E. Honda, and eventually, Bison brainwashes Ken.
 Guile and Interpol intercept Ryu, but Bison follows and sets Ken on Ryu.
 Ken breaks free, and they work together to defeat Bison.
 He was voiced by Kōjirō Shimizu in the Japanese version and Skip Stellrecht in the English dub.

-Ryu also appears in the American TV series and is once again replaced by Guile as the protagonist since it is a continuation of the 1994 live-action film.
+Ryu also appears in the American TV series.
+Once again, he is replaced by Guile as the protagonist since it is a continuation of the 1994 live-action film.
 Near the end of the series, however, the story shifts focus to Ryu and Ken, making them more prominent as they face several enemies such as the Mad Gear gang.
-In both the film and the series, Ryu's name is incorrectly pronounced "Raiyu", though in the movie Guile and Bison are the only ones who pronounce his name correctly.
+In both the film and the series, Ryu's name is incorrectly pronounced "Raiyu"; however, in the movie Guile and Bison are the only ones who pronounce his name correctly.
 The premise of the 1995 Japanese TV series Street Fighter II V centers on a young Ryu and Ken, who travel the world with Chun-Li to improve their martial art skills by challenging other fighters.
 He was voiced by Kōji Tsujitani in the Japanese version and again by Skip Stellrecht in the English Animaze dub.
 In the ADV Films dub he was portrayed by Brett Weaver and later by Tommy Drake.

 The 1999 OVA Street Fighter Alpha: The Animation focuses on Ryu's struggle with the Dark Hadou, accompanied by new elements such as Ryu's supposed brother Shun and their conflict with Professor Sadler and Rosanov.
 Sadler and Bison both seek out powerful fighters to absorb their abilities, particularly Ryu's Dark Hadou.
 Ryu searches for Shun after he is kidnapped by Rosanov, confronting Akuma in the process.
 Ryu eventually tracks Sadler down and defeats him with the help of his allies, but Shun dies in the process.
 Ryu forgives Shun for his actions.
 The 2005 OVA Street Fighter Alpha: Generations features a similar storyline, but is unrelated to the previous Alpha anime.
 In 2008, Capcom released a new OVA where Crimson Viper is sent to capture Ryu on orders from Seth, who knows about Ryu's Satsui no Hado and wants it for himself.
 Ryu fights Seth and remains victorious.
 Ryu made cameo appearances in the Disney animated film Wreck-It Ralph, with Kyle Hebert reprising his role.